-Award Type Award Description Award Learning Outcomes Target Award Bachelor of Arts with Honours - BAH See Learning Outcomes Below Alternative Exit Diploma of Higher Education - DHE Analyse and critically evaluate their work and the work of others within enhanced critical frameworks.
-Articulate and demonstrate knowledge of the key creative roles and processes in making theatre.
-Differentiate the approach of key practitioners, theorists and associated methodologies at an abstract and practical level.
-Use performance and workshop techniques associated with key cultural forms or practitioners in both applied and pure theatre contexts.
-Communicate competently with an audience through the application of a range of practical production and technical skills.
-Undertake applied research in a production context.
-Alternative Exit Bachelor of Arts - BA Demonstrate a broad and comparative knowledge of the general scope of the subject, its different areas and applications, and its interactions with related subjects.
+Award Type Award Description Award Learning Outcomes Target Award Bachelor of Arts with Honours - BAH See Learning Outcomes Below Alternative Exit Bachelor of Arts - BA Demonstrate a broad and comparative knowledge of the general scope of the subject, its different areas and applications, and its interactions with related subjects.
 A detailed knowledge of a defined subject or a more limited coverage of a specialist area balanced by a wider range of study.
 In each case, specialised study will be informed by current developments in the subject.
 Demonstrate a critical understanding of the essential theories, principles and concepts of the subject(s) and of the ways in which these are developed through the main methods of enquiry in the subject.
-Alternative Exit Certificate of Higher Education - CHE Demonstrate and articulate knowledge of the performing and production processes that contribute to effective theatre practice.
+Alternative Exit Diploma of Higher Education - DHE Analyse and critically evaluate their work and the work of others within enhanced critical frameworks.
+Articulate and demonstrate knowledge of the key creative roles and processes in making musical theatre.
+Differentiate the approach of key musical theatre practitioners, theorists and associated methodologies at an abstract and practical level.
+Use performance and workshop techniques associated with key cultural forms or practitioners in a range of musical theatre contexts.
+Communicate competently with an audience through the application of a range of practical production and technical skills.
+Undertake applied research in a musical theatre production context.
+Alternative Exit Certificate of Higher Education - CHE Demonstrate and articulate knowledge of the performing and production processes that contribute to effective musical theatre practice.
 Respond to a range of stimuli both in ensemble and individual contexts, as a creative practitioner.
 Work co-operatively and effectively as a member of a team.
-Discuss, analyse and reflect upon their own work, and that of their peers or other practitioners in the context of practical analysis.
+Be able to discuss, analyse and reflect upon their own work, and that of their peers or other practitioners in the context of practical analysis.
 Communicate effectively orally, in writing and in a group context.